 Cycle from Korcula town to Racisce

-This is a relatively easy route as it doesn’t involve any serious uphill pedalling.
+This is a moderate route as it doesn’t involve any serious uphill pedalling.
 The winding road you follow stays close to the sea so you get some fantastic views along your route.
 Passing through a number of smaller villages such as Žrnovska Banja or Kneža, you can stop off for refreshments at one of the local restaurants or pick up some reserves at the small local supermarket.
 The peaceful fishing village of Racisce is a welcoming destination and offers some great swimming spots should you wish to cool off after your cycle.

 Head through the village and up the hill, following the homemade sign to Vaja Beach for less than 10 minutes.
 Dismount and scramble down to your right; it’s quite a steep uneven track but the beach is worth it.

 Cycle from Korčula town to south of the island, to one of the tranquil bays of Orlandusa, Pavja Luka or Rasohatica

 This is more of a hard-core pedal with tougher and steeper hills in parts.
 To reach any of the bays, you need to go all the way down off the main track, which means coming back up!
 The free-wheeling down is fun, but the cycle up (or in my case pushing the bike up) isn’t so easy or rewarding.
 There is a small restaurant at Orlandusa called Simunovo, which serves rustic style meals.
 You will need to take a packed lunch with you if visiting the other bays.
 These bays are quieter than the main beaches due to their remoteness and out of the main season you will have them all to yourself.

 Cycle ride from Korcula town to Lumbarda